Protospace/spaceport/guidebook/content/Member Shelves.md

 Category: recommended
 Date: 2000-09-15

-Active vetted Protospace members can have a personal shelf where they can store their own materials and supplies.
+Active vetted Protospace members can have personal storage where they can store their own materials and supplies.

-Unfortunately there are only ~230 shelves for 500+ members, so not everyone can have one.
 Shelves are claimed on a first-come, first-served basis as they become available.
+For now, each member can claim up to two shelves.

 ## How to claim an empty shelf